 One way or another, market research will help you avoid building something for a market that isn’t worth accessing or that you can’t access in order to sustain your business.

 What’s my product?

 This is where you’ll have to validate whether your idea for a solution matches the problem you want to address.
-There are a few ways to do this.
+There are a few methods and risk management tools you can use to do this.
 One possibility is to use a value proposition canvas, which is a handy modeling tool to help break down your customer profile and create a value map to determine how your product will meet their needs.

 To take this process a step further, you could also try a GV research sprint or a more thorough version of a GV design sprint.
 Design sprints help you brainstorm, storyboard, design, and develop something your customers can react to, like a high-definition clickable prototype or a strong story.
-They also include customer interviews, which allow you to gauge responses to your product early on and avoid developing something people simply won’t care about.
+They also include customer interviews, which as we’ve seen above, are powerful risk management tools that allow you to gauge responses to your product early on and avoid developing something people simply won’t care about.

 That’s the main advantage of a design sprint over a value proposition canvas: a canvas helps you figure out what needs to be validated, but a sprint includes the validation process in its very form.
 It’s more demanding at the start, but gives you actual data to work with at the outcome.

 If this seems a little daunting, fear not: you don’t have to do it alone.
 It’s likely part of your software development partner’s toolkit anyway.
 At Mooncascade, for example, we run design sprints with customers all the time.

 Now that you have a clearer idea of what your product will be, it’s time to employ another set of risk management tools to make sure you actually have a business.
 One of the risk management tools I like to use is the business model canvas, which breaks your project down into helpful categories like revenue streams, key resources, and cost structure.